 In addition to large altarpieces, Angeli also executed decorative commissions in palaces and villas; in these he was less innovative, simply reworking earlier treatments of historical and mythological scenes.
 He was repeatedly employed by the Scuola di San Rocco, where he executed a number of ceiling paintings, restored works by Jacopo Tintoretto (1518-1594), and even repainted unrestorable compositions by Tintoretto and Pordenone (1483/1484-1539).
 In the 1770s he returned to small devotional images and turned as well to painting portraits of his influential patrons, following the conventions of official portraiture as practiced by Alessandro Longhi (1733-1813).

 Elected drawing master in 1756, Angeli was long a leading member of the Venetian Academy until the later 1770s.
 He received a medal of honor from the Venetian government in 1774 for his accomplishments in religious painting.
 Thereafter, however, his art was less and less in demand due to the religious and social upheavals that preceded the fall of the Venetian Republic in 1797.
 He died in Venice in 1798.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Pilo, Giuseppe Maria.
 "Giuseppe Angeli e le pubbliche istituzioni d'assistenza a Venezia nel Settecento."
 Paragone 31, no. 363 (1980): 47-51.

 Mollenhauer, Mariana.
 Giuseppe Angeli und die Venezianische Malerei des Settecento.
 Ph.D. diss., Rheinische Friedrich-Wilhelms-Universität, Bonn, 1982.
 Published Bonn, 1986.